 - U.S. Citizen, non-citizen national, or legal permanent resident.

 - Minimum overall GPA of 2.5 (on a 4.0 scale), although exceptions may be granted.

-- Have been diagnosed with cancer or be a sibling or a child of a cancer survivor.
+- Students who have been diagnosed with cancer or who have a sibling or a parent with cancer will have preference.